Happy Halloween! As promised, here is the second 1980s horror movie posting.

 Although the plot is a bit muddled and confusing, both the special effects and the camera work are pretty amazing, and the atmosphere is thoroughly creepy.
 New York City appears almost surreal — the streets are empty, the mood is gloomy, and it feels like we’re part of some alternate universe that’s from the mind of George Orwell or H. P. Lovecraft.
 Personally, I thought Albert Finney was kind of miscast as a Staten Island cop with brooding psychological baggage (a more-apt Dustin Hoffman purportedly lobbied for the part but was rejected by director Michael Wadleigh), but that doesn’t mean he’s not entertaining to watch.
 And of course, one of the best aspects of this sociopolitical horror flick is its numerous NYC locations, taking place in Manhattan, Brooklyn, the Bronx and the seldom-used Staten Island.

 Like many films that take place in NYC, Wolfen opens with a wide panning shot of the Manhattan skyline, ending on what’s clearly the Brooklyn Bridge.
 There wasn’t any confusion as to what bridge this opening scene took place at, it was just a matter of figuring out where the camera was placed and which direction it was facing.
 Turns out we’re looking from around the center of the bridge towards Brooklyn, whose skyline has gotten a little more crowded since when this movie was made.

 The Bronx Church

 I had heard about Wolfen ever since I was a teenager, but I never really knew much about it.
 I always assumed it was part of a string of werewolf movies that came out in the 80’s, such as The Howling (1981), An American Werewolf in London (1981), and Silver Bullet (1985), but never really paid much attention to it.
 In fact, until very recently, I had no idea that the film took place in NYC.
-It was while I was doing research for the film Fort Apache, the Bronx that I read an article that mentioned that they shot some scenes in the same South Bronx neighborhood as Wolfen.
+It was while I was doing research for the film Fort Apache, the Bronx that I read an article which mentioned Wolfen used parts of the South Bronx as a filming location.
 I immediately got excited, not only because I discovered a new movie that took place in New York, but that several scenes had been shot in my most recent borough of residence — the oft-overlooked Bronx.